ncphillips/blog/content/post/the-new-forestry-io.md

 ### A complete reskin

 Our UI has been completely redesigned and is mobile friendly.
-We're not going to stop until this is the most user-friendly UI on the planet.
-Thanks to Nichlas's amazing design chops here.
+We're not going to stop until this is the most user-friendly CMS on the planet.
+Thanks to [Nichlas's](https://twitter.com/nichlaswa) amazing design chops.